 - by asking if your pharmacist can do it

 - by asking your practice nurse or GP to do it

 - at home yourself using a home blood pressure monitor – Blood Pressure UK has information about choosing a blood pressure monitor

-Low blood pressure is a measurement of 90/60mmHg or lower.
+Low blood pressure is a measurement of less than 90/60mmHg.